Sight and Life

-Sight and Life is a humanitarian nutrition think tank with the goal of eliminating all forms of malnutrition in children and women of childbearing age.
+Sight and Life is a think tank that focuses on eliminating malnutrition in children and women of childbearing age.

 History

-Sight and Life was founded in 1986 by the Swiss global health-care company, F. Hoffmann-La Roche, Ltd, and focused on providing assistance to address the problem of vitamin A deficiency in developing countries.
-This assistance was provided mostly in the form of free vitamin A capsules and vitamin A supplementation projects; the organisation also provided grants and scholarships for health-care professionals in developing countries to attend international conferences, workshops, and courses or academic programs.
+Sight and Life was founded in 1986 by the Swiss global healthcare company, F. Hoffmann-La Roche, Ltd, and focused on providing assistance to address the problem of Vitamin A deficiency in developing countries.
+This assistance was provided mostly in the form of free Vitamin A capsules and Vitamin A supplementation projects.
+The organisation also provided grants and scholarships for healthcare professionals in developing countries to attend international conferences, workshops, and courses or academic programs.
 Other types of support included grants for small-scale projects and programmatic research.
-Sight and Life also began publishing the Sight and Life Newsletter, which disseminated news from the projects and research it supported as well as general news and specific features relating to vitamin A.
+Sight and Life also began publishing the Sight and Life Newsletter, which disseminated news from the projects and research it supported as well as general news and specific features related to Vitamin A.